Ali-Nasir-01/chatgpt-telegram-bot/README.md

 you can manually get an accessToken by logging in to the ChatGPT webapp and then opening ```https://chat.openai.com/api/auth/session```, which will return a JSON object containing your ```accessToken``` string.

 ## TODO
-- Use proxy instead of API to make it free for all requests
+- Use both ProxyAPI and API with options specified in the configuration file
 - Add bot commands

 ## Contribution